twitter/pelikan/docs/coding_style.rst

         {
             ...

-- Seperate two successive functions with one blank line.
+- Separate two successive functions with one blank line.
 - Include parameter names with their datypes in the function declaration.
 For
   example: